SAE J1772: Control Pilot

-For IEC62196-2 male plugs the Control Pilot pin is made shorter to prevent untethered cables being used as "extension leads", This prevents the use of downstream cables that may have a lower current capability being connected to a cable of a higher current rating.
+For IEC62196-2 male plugs the Control Pilot pin is shorter to prevent untethered cables being used as extension leads, This prevents connecting downstream cables that may have a lower current capability a cable of a higher current rating.

-Control Pilot (Current limit): The charging station can use the wave signal to describe the maximum current that is available via the charging station with the help of pulse-width modulation: a 16% PWM is a 10 A maximum, a 25% PWM is a 16 A maximum, a 50% PWM is a 32 A maximum and a 90% PWM flags a fast charge option.
+Control Pilot (Current limit): The charging station can use the wave signal to describe the maximum current that is available via the charging station with the help of pulse-width modulation.
+A 16% PWM is a 10 A maximum, a 25% PWM is a 16 A maximum, a 50% PWM is a 32 A maximum and a 90% PWM flags a fast charge option.

 The PWM duty cycle of the 1 kHz CP signal indicates the maximum allowed mains current.
 According to the SAE it includes socket outlet, cable and vehicle inlet.
 In the US, the definition of the ampacity (ampere capacity, or current capacity) is split for continuous and short term operation.
-The SAE defines the ampacity value to be derived by a formula based on the 1 ms full cycle (of the 1 kHz signal) with the maximum continuous ampere rating being 0.6 A per 10 µs up to 850 µs (with the lowest 100 µs × 0.6 A = 6 A).
-Above 850 µs, the formula requires subtraction of 640 µs and multiplying the difference by 2.5.
-For example (960 µs − 640 µs) × 2.5 A = 80 A.
+The SAE defines the ampacity value derived by a formula based on the 1 ms full cycle (of the 1 kHz signal) with the maximum continuous ampere rating being 0.6 A per 10 μs up to 850 μs (with the lowest (100 μs/10 μs) × 0.6 A = 6 A).
+Above 850 μs, the formula requires subtraction of 640 μs and multiplying the difference by 2.5.
+For example ((960 μs − 640 μs)/10 μs) × 2.5 A = 80 A.

 Proximity Pilot

 The proximity pin, PP (also known as plug present), as shown in the SAE J1772 example pinout, describes the switch, S3, as being mechanically linked to the connector latch release actuator.
-During charging, the EVSE side connects the PP-PE loop via S3 and a 150 Ω R6; when opening the release actuator a 330 Ω R7 is added in the PP-PE loop on the EVSE side which gives a voltage shift on the line to allow the electric vehicle to initiate a controlled shut off prior to actual disconnection of the charge power pins.
+During charging, the EVSE side connects the PP–PE loop via S3 and a 150 Ω R6; when opening the release actuator a 330 Ω R7 is added in the PP–PE loop on the EVSE side which gives a voltage shift on the line to allow the electric vehicle to initiate a controlled shut off prior to actual disconnection of the charge power pins.
 However, many low-power adapter cables do not offer that locking actuator state detection on the PP pin.

 Under IEC 62196 the Proximity Pin is also used to indicate the cable capacity – this is relevant for non-tethered EVSEs.

 The resistor is coded to the maximum current capability of the cable assembly.
-The EVSE interrupts the current supply if the current capability of the cable is exceeded as detected by the measurement of the Rc (shown as R5 in the J1772 signaling circuit above), as defined by the values for the recommended interpretation range.
+The EV interrupts the current supply if the current capability of the cable is exceeded as detected by the measurement of the Rc (shown as R6 in the J1772 signaling circuit above), as defined by the values for the recommended interpretation range.

 Rc is placed between the PP and PE, within the detachable cable assembly.